czbiohub-sf/shrimPy/README.md

 pip install .
 ```

-## Setting up the mantis microscope
+## Setting up the shrimpy microscope
-The mantis microscope implements simultaneous label-free and light-sheet imaging as described in [Ivanov et al.](https://www.biorxiv.org/content/10.1101/2023.12.19.572435v1) The two imaging modalities are acquired on two independent arms of the microscope running separate instances of [Micro-Manager](https://micro-manager.org/) and [pycromanager](https://pycro-manager.readthedocs.io/). shrimPy was developed to enable robust long-term imaging with mantis and efficient analysis of resulting TB-scale datasets.
+The shrimpy microscope implements simultaneous label-free and light-sheet imaging as described in [Ivanov et al.](https://www.biorxiv.org/content/10.1101/2023.12.19.572435v1) The two imaging modalities are acquired on two independent arms of the microscope running separate instances of [Micro-Manager](https://micro-manager.org/) and [pycromanager](https://pycro-manager.readthedocs.io/). shrimPy was developed to enable robust long-term imaging with shrimpy and efficient analysis of resulting TB-scale datasets.

-The [Setup Guide](docs/setup_guide.md) outlines how the mantis microscope is configured.
+The [Setup Guide](docs/setup_guide.md) outlines how the shrimpy microscope is configured.

-## Data acquisition with mantis
+## Data acquisition with shrimpy

-Mantis acquisitions and analyses use a command-line interface.
+shrimpy acquisitions and analyses use a command-line interface.

 A list of `shrimpy` commands can be displayed with:
 ```sh